 The EFF also won a high-profile case, Bernstein v.
 U.S. Dept. of Justice, that threatened to prevent a graduate student named Dan Bernstein from publishing his own software because it used encryption, which the U.S. government officially considered a weapon.
 The EFF helped Bernstein sue the government and establish the precedent that code deserved the same protections as free speech under the First Amendment.

-While the group is not entirely without its critics it is widely held to be a strong force for good in the realm of maintaining an individual’s right to free speech.
+While the group is not without its critics, it is widely held to be a strong force for good in preserving an individual’s right to free speech.
 To do these things, the EFF relies almost entirely upon the generosity of its financial supporters.
-As such, we here at ExpressVPN are more than happy to donate to an organisation that relies almost completely upon the generosity of contributors in order to function.
+As such, we at ExpressVPN are proud to be among those donors.

-Beyond the obvious financial donations upon which they rely, the organisation also needs people to lobby their representatives where change is required and following and promoting the EFF via the whole range of social media channels is always of benefit.
+Beyond the obvious financial donations, the organization also needs people to lobby congressional representatives on key issues.
+Following and promoting the EFF on social media is also useful.

-Fans of EFF who have appropriate skills (coding, security, design and others) are invited to contribute their time and expertise in reporting and fixing bugs, adding new features, improving site design.
+Fans of the EFF who have technical skills like coding, security, and design are invited to volunteer their time and expertise in reporting and fixing bugs, adding new features, and improving site design.
 Those with legal skills can offer their assistance via the EFF Cooperating Attorneys List.
 Even if you believe you have no technological experience at all, you can still act as a community organizer and digital rights activist.

 ExpressVPN and EFF: Stop the amendment of Rule 41

 ExpressVPN is standing with the Electronic Frontier Foundation in urging the U.S. Congress to adopt legislation blocking the amendment of Rule 41.

 What is Rule 41?